Situational Depression: What It Is, And What To Do About It

 • Suicidal thoughts

 If you have an acute adjustment disorder, your symptoms may last six months or less.
-If your situational depression is related to an ongoing stressor, the symptoms might ease up when that stressor is eliminated.
+If your depression is related to an ongoing stressor, the symptoms might ease up when that stressor is eliminated.

 The symptoms may last more than six months if you have a persistent adjustment disorder.
-In this case, reaching out for professional mental health support could be beneficial.

 In some cases, situational depression may lead to major clinical depression.
 Although you may not need treatment for adjustment disorder if it resolves quickly, major depression can require clinical support, such as therapy.